-When In X launched with a festival in Macedonia in August 2017, ‘When In Krusevo’, which helped build brand awareness.
+When In X launched with a festival in North Macedonia in August 2017, ‘When In Krusevo’, which helped build brand awareness.
 Around 200 people participated in activities such as hiking and paragliding by booking their tickets through the platform, attracting press coverage in several local outlets and the Lonely Planet blog.

 “I would say our test and validation was with the festival because most [attendees] booked their tickets through the platform, and the festival was well covered in the media,” says Antonio.
 “I talked to people, asked how they found the site and whether it was easy to use.
 We made some modifications, and we’re still working to improve it all the time.”

 In January 2018, When In X was selected among nine other travel and tourism startups from around the world to attend Startup Madeira, a two-month mentoring programme.
-Antonio worked with local contacts to launch 32 new tours in Portugal, adding to around 90 in Macedonia.
+Antonio worked with local contacts to launch 32 new tours in Portugal, adding to around 90 in North Macedonia.
 With more than 1,000 users subscribed, he’s now looking to add tours in Croatia and Slovenia.